hluebbering/music-connect/app.md

 1. **Push to GitHub**:
    - Push all your code to your GitHub repository, excluding sensitive credentials which should be managed through environment variables or config files.

+How do i do step 6 -- the deployment??? how do i Deploy the Backend?? how do i Deploy my Flask application to a platform like Heroku?????????????????

+This involves setting up a Procfile, ensuring environment variables are configured (for storing your client secret and ID securely), and pushing your code to Heroku.

+Deploy the Frontend:
+Since GitHub Pages supports static sites, you’ll deploy your HTML/CSS/JavaScript files there.
+Ensure that your frontend code makes calls to the correct backend URL (your Heroku app URL).

+Step 7: Documentation and Publishing
+Document Your Project:
+Write a clear README.md that explains what the app does, how to set it up, and how to run it.
+Push to GitHub:
+Push all your code to your GitHub repository, excluding sensitive credentials which should be managed through environment variables or config files.
 This setup creates a full-fledged project utilizing Spotify's data, and it’s great for your GitHub portfolio as it showcases your skills with APIs, Python, Flask, and basic frontend development.
 If you need any specific code snippets or further clarification on any step, just let me know!